 The TRCC opened in 2016 and features laboratory, office and public meeting space with views of the Mississippi River.
 The building is managed by the ByWater Institute, but scholars from the Department of River-Coastal Science and Engineering and The Water Institute of the Gulf use the facilities on a daily basis.
 The meeting space can be used by any organization for programming relevant to the TRCC mission.

-A Studio in the Woods: 13401 Patterson Road, Westbank New Orleans
+A Studio in the Woods and the ByWater Biological Field Station at Carmichael Forest: 13401 Patterson Road, Westbank New Orleans

-The Studio sits on eight acres of bottomland hardwood forest on the Mississippi River.
+The Studio is nestled in Carmichael Forest, eight acres of bottomland hardwood forest on the Mississippi River.
 The compound consists of three public buildings with private work/studio space and a shared living space in the Studio’s Main House.
 The primary purpose of the Studio is to serve artists and scholars in residence, but it is available for daily meeting rentals and we frequently open our doors for public programming.
-The Studio’s carefully stewarded property serves as an outdoor laboratory for research and education.
+The ByWater Biological Field station uses the carefully stewarded Forest for research and education.

 ByWater Institute Programs and Projects